MartinEesmaa/VVCEasy/INSTALLVLCPLUGIN/README.md

 ### Alternative using command line of Windows

-Open Windows Terminal/Windows Command Prompt, make sure you do cd of C:/Users/(put your username)/Downloads/VVCEasy/VLC
+Open Windows Terminal/Windows Command Prompt and make sure you're in this current folder.

 Copy code following: